 There are also buses that run from Split to Krka, so it is reachable via public transit, however, it is likely that it will take a little bit longer than if you were to drive yourself.
 Alternatively, you can opt to take one of the many organised tours to Krka National Park such as this small-group tour which also includes a visit to Šibenik if you would rather take the guesswork out of organising your visit for yourself.

-Like Plitvice Lakes, Krka has a number walking trails that can vary in difficulty depending on what your fitness level is, however, the most popular one and the one that will take you past the highlights of the park is relatively easy for those of most fitness levels.
+Like Plitvice Lakes, Krka has a number of walking trails that can vary in difficulty depending on what your fitness level is, however, the most popular one and the one that will take you past the highlights of the park is relatively easy for those of most fitness levels.

 This is a 1900-metre circular boardwalk that winds you through some of the most beautiful waterfalls and the main swimming area of the park.
-Keep in mind that there are a few stairs involved, so it may not be best with for those who have serious mobility problems.
+Keep in mind that there are a few stairs involved, so it may not be best for those who have serious mobility problems.

 There are also countless other hiking and walking trails that you can go on if you want to spend more time in the park or fancy getting a bit more active.